orb-lang/helm/doc/md/helm/historian.md

       end
       historian[counter] = Txtbuf(res[2])
       historian.line_ids[counter] = res[1]
-      -- Results are loaded *backward* so the most recent one is available ASAP counter = counter - 1 end
+      -- Results are loaded backwards because that's how they're accessed counter = counter - 1 end
    -- add one line to ensure we have history on startup